Authorities: Man in stolen vehicle leads high-speed chase in Grant County

-DICKEYVILLE, Wis. -- Authorities said a man in a stolen vehicle led deputies on a high-speed chase near Dickeyville this morning before fleeing on foot into the woods.
+DICKEYVILLE, Wis. — Authorities said a man in a stolen vehicle led deputies on a high-speed chase near Dickeyville Tuesday morning before fleeing on foot into the woods.

 The deputy pursued the vehicle, which sped off.
 Authorities said the pursuit continued to Indian Creek Road, but the deputy lost sight of the vehicle near Dark Lane.